node-llm/node-llm/docs/core_features/embeddings.md

 # Embeddings

-Embeddings are vector representations of text used for semantic search, clustering, and similarity comparisons. `node-llm` provides a unified interface for generating embeddings across different providers.
+Embeddings are vector representations of text used for semantic search, clustering, and similarity comparisons. `NodeLLM` provides a unified interface for generating embeddings across different providers.

 ## Basic Usage